swiss-ai-center/documentation/docs/tutorials/getting-started.md

 kubectl get pods --all-namespaces
 ```

-## Start the Core Engine
+## Start the Core engine

-_Follow the instructions described in the [Core Engine documentation - Run locally using Kubernetes (with minikube) and official Docker images](../reference/core-engine.md)._
+_Follow the instructions described in the [Core engine documentation - Run locally using Kubernetes (with minikube) and official Docker images](../reference/core-engine.md)._

 ## Start a machine learning service

-A machine learning service is a service that will register to the Core Engine in
+A machine learning service is a service that will register to the Core engine in
 order to accept tasks to execute.

 Refer to the [Services](../reference/index.md#services) documentation for all